-- Accessing Benefits. - Copayments and Eligible Expenses. - Annual Deductible, Out-of-Pocket Maximum and Maximum Plan Benefit. - Covered Health Services.
-The Plan Administrator pays Benefits for the Covered Health Services described in this section unless they are listed as not covered in (Section 2: What's Not Covered--Exclusions). - Covered Health Services that require you or your provider to notify the Claims Administrator before you receive them.
+- Accessing Benefits. - Copayments and Eligible Expenses. - Out-of-Pocket Maximum and Maximum Plan Benefit. - Covered Health Services.
+The Plan Administrator pays Benefits for the Covered Health Services described in this section unless they are listed as not covered in (Section 2: What's Not Covered-Exclusions). - Covered Health Services that require you or your provider to notify the Claims Administrator before you receive them.
 In general, Network providers are responsible for notifying the Claims Administrator before they provide certain health services to you.
-You are responsible for notifying the Claims Administrator before you receive certain health services from a non-Network provider.